The Best Questions to Ask at the End of an Interview

 Figure out if this is the right place for you

-The answers that you receive to all the above questions will give you a good sense of what the charity is like as an employer.
-And you might find that it doesn’t suit your working style or career expectations.
-That’s why it’s so important to delve deeper into the elements that important to you.
-And if you’re still interested, be sure to show why you’re the right person for the job.
+The answers to all the above questions will give you a good sense of what the charity is like as an employer.
+If you’re still interested, be sure to show why you’re the right person for the job.
+Or, you might find that it doesn’t suit your working style or career expectations.
+That’s why you should delve deeper into the elements that are important to you.